G00364694/python-PROJECTS/README.md

 The Iris flower data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis [2]
 LDA is a generalization of Fisher's linear discriminant, a method used in statistics, pattern recognition and machine learning to find a linear combination of features that characterizes or separates two or more classes of objects or events.
 The resulting combination may be used as a linear classifier, or, more commonly, for dimensionality reduction before later classification.[3]

+## Data samples and traits
+The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+R. A Fisher observed that one flower species is linearly separable from the other two samples, but the other two are not linearly separable from each other.
+This observation will be validated in this project, together with other statistical insights, using Python3.
+The columns in the Fisher’s Iris dataset are:
+•	Sepal Length (cm)
+•	Sepal Width (cm)
+•	Petal Length (cm)
+•	Petal Width (cm
+•	Species Class:
+  -- Iris Virginica
+  -- Iris Versicolour
+  -- Iris Setosa

+Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
+Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
+Based on Fisher's linear discriminant model, this data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines [4]
+Sepal is a part of the flowering plants.
+Usually green, sepals typically function as protection for the flower in bud, and often as support for the petals when in bloom.
+Petals are modified leaves that surround the reproductive parts of flowers.
+They are often brightly colored or unusually shaped to attract pollinators.
+Together, all of the petals of a flower are called a corolla.
+As mentioned above, Petals are usually accompanied by another set of special leaves called sepals.
+Collectively, Sepals and Petals are called calyx.
+[5]

+### (flowerPIC.png)
+The Iris dataset employed in this project is the same used in R.A.
+Fisher's classic 1936 paper, “The Use of Multiple Measurements in Taxonomic Problems”, and can also be found on the UCI Machine Learning Repository.
+[6]

+## Data analysis
+### Clusterization
+Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
+It is a main task of exploratory data mining, and a common technique for statistical data analysis, used in many fields, including machine learning, pattern recognition, image analysis, information retrieval, bioinformatics, data compression, and computer graphics.
+Cluster analysis itself is not one specific algorithm, but the general task to be solved.
+It can be achieved by various algorithms that differ significantly in their notion of what constitutes a cluster and how to efficiently find them.
+Popular notions of clusters include groups with small distances between cluster members, dense areas of the data space, intervals or particular statistical distributions.
+Clustering can therefore be formulated as a multi-objective optimization problem.
+### (scatter.png)

+### Distributions
+### Mean (Arithmetic)
+A measure of central tendency is a single value that attempts to describe a set of data by identifying the central position within that set of data.
+As such, measures of central tendency are sometimes called measures of central location.
+They are also classed as summary statistics.
+The mean (often called the average) is the measure of central tendency that is common among researchers, but there are others, such as the median and the mode.
+The mean, median and mode are all valid measures of central tendency, but under different conditions, some measures of central tendency become more appropriate to use than others.[7]
+The mean (or average) is the most popular and well known measure of central tendency.
+It can be used with both discrete and continuous data, although its use is most often with continuous data (see our Types of Variable guide for data types).
+The mean is equal to the sum of all the values in the data set divided by the number of values in the data set.
+So, if we have n values in a data set and they have values x1, x2, ..., xn, the sample mean, usually denoted by   (pronounced x bar), is: